sulu/docs/detail-specification/300-webspaces/DET-301-template-architecture.md

 ```

 The getStructure-metod actually retrieves the object from the requested class.
 The class-file as well as the template-file will be identified with the key-parameter.

+## Property - Tags
+This feature resulting out of issue https://github.com/sulu-cmf/sulu/issues/76 .

+Tags are saved in the template structure along with the property, and the Structure-Class has some methods to return all the properties with a given Tag or a method to return the property with the highest priority.

+The `XMLFileLoader` has check if there is one property with the `sulu.node.name`-tag, and reject the configuration file with a warning, if there is none.

+Tags should be namespaced as in the example, so that we don't get troubles with eventually usage of this feature in client projects.

+Tags should also be able to receive a priority, like the `sulu.rlp.part`-tag in the example.
+The one using the tag can decide for what the priority is used (only use the property with a value and the highest priority on this tag, or use all of them and use the priority for sequencing).
+The `XMLFileLoader` checks the combination of name and priority of uniquess.
+Default priority is `1`.

+Sulu will then never again ask hardcoded for the `title`-attribute anywhere, but use the structure to get the fields with the given tag instead.

+For URL generation in form there are two needed tags in the tempalte:

+* `sulu.rlp.part` : used as input for the gernation, if there are more than one, the parts will ne concated with rising priority
+* `sulu.rlp.input` : the generated url will be placed in this property